 Not all transportation projects qualify for inclusion in the Long Range Plan.
 Projects may not meet defined needs or may not be defined as regional in nature.
 Projects that were "screened out" of the evaluation process automatically populated the Visioning List of Projects for consideration in later updates of the LRTP.
-Thus, screened out projects were not scored in this process.
+The Visioning List also stored non-LRTP projects to document the screening process.
 Screening involved the following standards:

 - Regional Nature: Local streets are not considered to be part of the regional network and do not qualify for federal transportation funds.
 Any local facilities, per the functional classification system, moved directly into the Visioning List for documentation.
 Collectors could be screened to the Visioning List if not tied to a regional need. - Environmental Justice: Any projects that present a clear and unresolvable environmental justice issue would be screened out and even excluded from the plan entirely.
-No identified projects presented environmental justice concerns.

-- Identified Need: The process aimed to screen out any project recommendations that were not tied to an identified need.
+No identified projects presented environmental justice concerns. - Identified Need: The process aimed to screen out any project recommendations that were not tied to an identified need.
 Commonly, projects from existing plans and reports addressed a predetermined need. - Project Concepts: Virginia's transportation funding processes require detailed project descriptions and reliable cost estimates.
-Any projects that lacked these requirements were not scored.
+Any projects that lacked these requirements moved to the Visioning List to be studied further.
 These projects may be ideal for the VDOT STARS program or some other transportation study.